 RiverFlow2D is the most advanced two-dimensional combined hydraulic and hydrologic flexible-mesh model, offering a high performance finite-volume engine for speedy, accurate, and volume conservative computations in all river and estuary projects.
 It can tackle the most demanding flood modeling situations including dam-break and levee-break simulations over initially dry terrain.

-RiverFlow2D can be readily extended with Add-on Modules: ST Sediment Transport module, MD Mud and Debris Flow module and PL Pollutant Transport module.
+RiverFlow2D can be readily extended with Add-on Modules: Sediment Transport (ST), Mud and Debris Flow (MD), Pollutant Transport (PL) and Urban Drainage (UD).

 RiverFlow2D can be run using two Graphical User Interfaces (GUI): QGIS or Aquaveo SMS.
 Both allow to generate the files needed to run the model.

 RiverFlow2D GPU turns days-long simulations into hours-long runs and these into runs that require just a few minutes.
 This version can run 200 times faster than other flexible mesh models taking advantage of NVIDIA GPU Graphic Cards.